-- A. Possessing papers, assignments, examinations, reports, lab reports or other assignments that have not formally been released by the instructor - B. Obtaining a paper or assignment from an online source, paper mill, another student, or other source and submitting it, wholly or in part, as one's own work - C. Possessing work that is similar to another student's, wholly or in part, without permission; allowing one's own work to be copied and submitted by another student. - D. Writing or creating a research paper, written report, lab report or other work for another student - E. Submitting the same work for two different classes without the approval by both faculty members teaching both classes - F. Falsifying College documents - G. Presenting false documents or forged documents - H. Destroying, vandalizing, altering and/or removing library materials without authorization - I. Falsifying data - J. Altering or falsifying another student's data, laboratory work, research, assignments or written materials (updated 8/22/07)
+- A. Possessing or using papers, assignments, examinations, reports, lab reports or other assignments that have not formally been released by the instructor of record - B. Obtaining a paper or assignment from an online source, paper mill, another student, or other source and submitting it, wholly or in part, as one's own work - C. Possessing work that is similar to another student's, wholly or in part, without permission; allowing one's own work to be copied and submitted by another student. - D. Writing or creating a research paper, written report, lab report or other work for another student - E. Submitting the same work for two or more different classes without the approval of instructors of record teaching each class - F. Falsifying university documents - G. Presenting false documents or forged documents - H. Destroying, vandalizing, altering and/or removing library materials without authorization - I. Falsifying data - J. Altering or falsifying another student's data, laboratory work, research, assignments or written materials (updated 8/22/07; revised Spring 2018; approved by President Bitterbaum July 2, 2018)